 Beauty marketers can get more mileage out of content they’ve already developed by repurposing it in new formats.
 Instead of generating something brand new, you take an existing piece of information and adapt it into a new format.
 This strategy enables you to distribute more material across more platforms, allowing you to reach a larger audience.

 Develop an integrated omnichannel experience

 Your customers will transition between different channels as they progress through the buying process.
 They may begin by reading a blog article, then watch a video on YouTube or TikTok.
 They may then return to your website in search of precise solutions to their problems.
 Your marketing channels should be connected to give clients the greatest experience possible.
 You want people to have the same experience interacting with your brand regardless of their channel.
 This doesn’t mean you should copy and paste your beauty marketing materials and messaging from one platform to the next.
-On the contrary, you should personalize each one.
+On the contrary, you should personalise each one.

 Perform analytics for your content

 Make sure to measure and review your results regularly to make your content marketing efforts more effective.
 It would be best to evaluate what is working, what isn’t, and what changes must be made.
 The content itself will determine the measures you employ to evaluate your content’s effectiveness.
 You could track how much organic search traffic a blog article receives, how long visitors stay on the page, and whether they click through to any product sites.
 You can also track the number of views, average viewing time, and the percentage of viewers who watched past a certain point for a video.
 If a piece of content does exceptionally well, try to figure out why so you can replicate the approach in the future.
 If your content isn’t working well, make the required changes and test until you find what works best.